bozemanpass/merge-testnet/README.md

 One the DAG has completed, Lighthouse is started.
 The Lighthouse testnet will quickly transition from `phase0` to `altair` to `bellatrix` states over a few minutes.
 Additionally, the `bellatrix` state will have two distinct forms, pre-Merge and post-Merge.

-> Note: With the default settings, the transition to `altair` will occur at slot 32 and `bellatrix` slot 64.
+> With the default settings, the transition to `altair` will occur at slot 32 and `bellatrix` at slot 64.

 Once Lighthouse is running, you can easily check the current version by executing: